-I am a clinical cardiologist at the Division of Cardiac Services.
+I am a clinical cardiologist at Memorial Healthcare System.
 I'm board certified in internal medicine and cardiovascular disease.
 I care for patients with a variety of cardiac diseases including coronary artery disease, heart failure, different types of irregular heart beats (arrhythmias, such as atrial fibrillation, bradycardia) and lipid disorders.

 My father was my first inspiration in the pursuit of a career in medicine.
 From an early age, the way he lived his life had a profound impact on mine, as he taught me to treat everyone with respect and dignity.
 This character trait began to shape my interest and love of medicine.
 After my father became a cardiac patient at a young age, I knew I wanted to specialize in cardiology.
 I was so impressed with the care and dedication he received from his doctors, that I had no doubt I wanted to join their rank.

 My number one priority when meeting with a patient is to listen and empathize.
 Each patient is unique, and I want to know everything from them, in order to do my best to make a diagnosis and tailor a plan of action uniquely for them.

 I also believe it's critical to teach patients about their conditions.
 It is my strong belief that education has a far more lasting therapeutic effect than any pill.